 The center has 10,000 employees, not including volunteers or physicians which brings the number of people working at the hospital closer to 15,000.
 Ten facilities occupy 3.5 million square feet.

 LHSC has a team of 70 front line security guards, supported by six administrators.
-Jeffrey Langford, the main user of Perspective, has been with the organization for 23 years.
+Jeffrey Langford, the main user of Resolver, has been with the organization for 23 years.
 His first 13 years as a security guard, and the last 10 years in a leadership position within the department.
-LHSC started working with Perspective in 2008 and uses the system to track activities, incidents, for dispatching officers.
-Before using Perspective, the team was logging incidents into Excel from hand written notes.
+LHSC started working with Resolver in 2008 and uses the system to track activities, incidents, for dispatching officers.
+Before using Resolver, the team was logging incidents into Excel from hand written notes.
 Each year the team enters 8,000 incidents per year.

 “To be honest, it was a little rocky” states Jeff.
 “We didn’t have funding allotted to PPM to do the implementation.
 I came to Toronto for a training session in July 2007 but we didn’t get to start the implementing until 2008 so much of my learning was forgotten by the time we started implementing”.